aws-samples/aws-iam-identity-center-extensions/docs/documentation/How-To-Deploy.md

      **NOTE**

      Currently, AWS SSO service can only be configured in the ORGMAIN account for the entire organization.
 However, the solution is built with the assumption that AWS SSO service would support a delegated administrator model, similar to GuardDuty and other services.
 When this feature is supported by the solution at a later time, the only change required is the configuration file update to reflect the new account and region for SSO service and CDK bootstrapping in that new account and region.
-The solution does not need to be re-deployed
+The solution does not need to be re-deployed.

   3. Target account (TARGET) - Where the solution architecture is deployed.
-  4. The solution assumes that cloud trail is enabled in ORGMAIN account and SSO account as this would be required by the solution
+  4. The solution assumes that CloudTrail is enabled in ORGMAIN account and SSO account as this would be required by the solution.

 See the [High level design](../images/aws-sso-extensions-for-enterprise-overview.png) of the whole solution before deployment.